Temporary Migrant Shelter at 640 W Irving Park

 What does this mean for the planned development that was approved to be built on this site?
 Is the new development still going to be built?

-The new migrant shelter site means that construction on the new development at this site will not break ground this year; however, it doesn't mean the new building will not be built.
+The new migrant shelter site means that construction on the new development at this site will not break ground in 2025; however, it doesn't mean the new building will not be built.
 As long as the developer’s plans remain consistent with the plans approved by the former Alderman, City Council, and Plan Commission, the developer is still in full legal standing and has city approval to build on that site.

 How does the City maintain security within the building?
 What is the Chicago Police Department (CPD) safety plan?